watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this task, you will update the web service so that it supports dynamic discovery through the Azure load balancer.

-1. From the navigation menu, select Deployments under Workloads.
-From the view's Deployments list, select the web deployment.
+1. From the navigation menu, select **Deployments** under **Workloads**.
+From the view's Deployments list, select the **web** deployment.

 2. Select **Edit**.

-3. From the Edit a Deployment dialog, scroll to the web containers spec as shown in the screenshot.
+3. From the **Edit a Deployment** dialog, scroll to the web containers spec as shown in the screenshot.
 Remove the hostPort entry for the web container's port mapping.

    ![This is a screenshot of the Edit a Deployment dialog box with various displayed information about spec, containers, ports, and env.
 The ports node, containerPort: 3001 and protocol: TCP are highlighted.](media/image140.png)